 The heatmap initially shows factor results by presenting each demographic group as a Delta from the aggregated scores.
 Demographic groups with the biggest population ('n' size) are presented first as these are the groups that will have the greatest influence on the overall score.

 You can view the results for Questions associated with a particular Factor by clicking the Factor name, or clicking anywhere along that row.

 The Heatmap is designed to highlight the biggest differences in results for particular demographics when compared with the aggregated results.
 Note that the Heatmap colors are always based on the delta from the first column.
 The most positive differences are highlighted green and the most negative differences are highlighted red.

 As the delta between a group and the aggregated results gets larger, the shading gets darker.
 It's designed as a visual cue to call out large differences between groups, so that you don't have to read through every single cell in the comparison grid.
 You want to focus on the questions and the groups that show darker shades (i.e., larger deltas) as these reflect employees with different experiences.

-It's also possible to view the % Favorable scores by selecting the % Score selector.
+It's also possible to view the favorable scores for questions and factors by selecting the % Favorable Score selector.